Contract Negotiation for SMEs & Startups: The Complete Guide

 What exactly is contract negotiation?

 At its heart, contract negotiation revolves around ensuring two parties come to an agreement that benefits them both.
 When contract negotiation arises, it’s normally due to a number of reasons.
-Firstly, both parties want to come to an agreement.
-Secondly, both parties care about the precise terms of the agreement.
+Firstly, both parties want to reach an agreement in writing.
+Secondly, both parties care about the precise terms of that agreement.
 And finally, neither party is in a strong enough bargaining position to unilaterally impose its standard terms.

 The process of contract negotiation is fairly standard.
 One party will provide or prepare the first draft of a document.
 This might be the party’s “standard agreement” for this type of arrangement, or might be prepared specifically for these negotiations.